 It’s about the things you both agree upon as well as the things you do not discuss but do in your normalcy together.
 An example of an unspoken shared meaning is when you nor your partner mention the reason a particular song means so much, but every time it comes on while you are together, you both harmoniously (or even in the most silly way) sing it loudly without a care in the world.
 It’s those secrets you share and in the way you share them.

-Why is shared meaning important?
+Why shared meaning matters in a relationship

 Simply put, the couples who develop shared meaning, more likely than not, develop higher levels of intimacy.
 Shared meaning is substance.
 It’s the core to longevity in your relationship.
 Now, when you first enter a new relationship, there really isn’t any shared meaning.
 You’re in an early phase enjoying newness and figuring things out while feeling butterflies.
 The newness of the relationship doesn’t require shared meaning because you don’t necessarily have a long-term goal in place.
 At this phase, you are primarily still learning about each other.